Hari-P-22121/braVL-analysis/README.md

 Classifying object labels by fusing **brain signals (EEG)**, **visual features**, and **textual descriptions** using the [BraVL dataset](https://github.com/ChangdeDu/BraVL).

+NOTE: Dataset is not provided here for seen/unseen data

 ---

 ## Origin of dataset